ShakedLub/FreeViewing/README.md

 a. saveFlag: 0 do not save, 1 save
 b. experiment_number: '1' for experiment 1, '2' for experiment 2 (this number should be given as a char)
 c. condition: 1 - main analysis
               2 - preregistration check: this control analysis is done because we applied some deviations from the   			  preregistration.
 This analysis is without these changes: (1) In the main analysis low level type 2 			  regions are used (created using smiler package), in this analysis low level type 1 regions are used 			  (created using the saliencytoolbox).
 (2) In this analysis trials with blinks are excluded, in the main 		  analysis they are not.
-(3) In this analysis objects are defined only based on OSIE database.
+(3) In this analysis objects are defined only based on the OSIE database.
 In 			  the main analysis objects are defined based on a combination of OSIE and Broda and de Haas's database.
 (4) Two images that were excluded from the main analysis, are included here.
               3 - RttM check: in this control analysis, participants with high objective awareness scores are excluded to check if the results stem from RttM (see manuscript).
+	      4 - Permutation check: this permutation check maintains the trial's viewing sequence, and randomize fixations 		  between images.
+Therefore this analysis takes into account that participants fixations have a clustered 		  viewing structure.

 #CNN analysis
 This analysis calculates the RSA analysis, comparing fixation maps in both visibility conditions to the activations of the CNN.